brandongregory/dndhelp/src/5e-build-guides/summoner-builds.md

 As half-casters, Rangers have great survivability, having access to both light and medium armor and shields, so they’ll be better at maintaining their concentration than most full-casters.

-Where Rangers really shine, though, is with what is probably the most iconic pet subclass in the game: the Beast Master.
+Where Rangers shine, though, is with what is probably the most iconic pet subclass in the game: the Beast Master.
 The entire Beast Master subclass is built around a pet, which could easily be reflavored as a summoned creature.
 The Beast Master’s companion also gets stronger based off of a Ranger’s Wisdom, making Beast Masters one of the best magic users among martials.

-The Fey Wanderer subclass also works really well with Wisdom builds and gets access to the Summon Fey spell at level 11, so they can make good summoners too.
+The Fey Wanderer subclass also works well with Wisdom builds and gets access to the Summon Fey spell at level 11, so they can make good summoners too.

 Spell options: 3